LMLS-Lab/lmls-lab.github.io/_people/junhyuk-jo.md

 Junhyuk Jo is an Ph.D. student in the Department of **Electrical and Computer Engineering at Inha University**.
 He received a B.S. and M.S. from **Inha University** in 2024 and 2026.
-His research interests include numerical optimizations, federated learning and quantization.
+His research interests include numerical optimization, federated learning with a focus on improving the efficiency and generalization of neural networks.

 **Education**
  - Ph.D. in Electrical and Computer Engineering at Inha University, S. Korea, 2026 -- present